sheyua/RT-tddft/README.md

-This repository simulate how real-time electronic states evolve after unsetting and initial bias voltage between left and right side of a nano-capacity / junction like structure.
+This repository simulates how real-time electronic states evolve after unsetting an initial bias voltage between left and right side of a nano-capacity/ junction-like structure.

-The following heatmap shows this discharging current of a bilayer graphene nano-capacitor.
+The following heatmap shows a discharging current of a bilayer graphene nano-capacitor.
 Graphene layer A is located at z = 10 A while graphene layer B is located at z = 13.5 A. At time = 0 atto, an equilibrium ground state is achieved with the left layer gated at -Vbias/2 = -0.5 V and the right layer